LoganHyslop/LoganHyslop.github.io/_pages/about.md

 ## Interests

-I am primarily interested in homotopy theory, and its applications.
+I am primarily interested in homotopy theory, and its applications- in particular algebraic K-theory and trace methods.

 Everyone likes the Mumford quote, “[Algebraic geometry] seems to have acquired the reputation of being esoteric, exclusive, and very abstract, with adherents who are secretly